Planning a Patagonia itinerary can be a little complicated if you want to see the best of both worlds, from the two countries that it inhabits.

 - Opening hours – 8am-8pm

-- Time needed – With a number of buses to take and the unpredictability of the border, you’ll want a day to make the crossing.
+- Time needed – With the number of buses to take and the unpredictability of the border, you’ll want a day to make the crossing.

 Day 7: Pumalin National Park (Chile)